-Full-time workers have the right to a minimum of 28 days' paid leave including bank holidays (although you could be entitled to more under the Agency Workers Regulations, as explained previously).
-If you work irregular hours, your holiday entitlement will probably be calculated as a percentage of hours/earnings.
-28 days paid leave (or 5.6 weeks) is equivalent to 12.07%, assuming a working year of 46.4 weeks (i.e. 52 weeks minus the 5.6 weeks).
-Some umbrella companies have an education specific percentage of 14.36% as there is a shorter (39 week) working year.
+The starting point is that full-time workers have the right to a minimum of 28 days' paid leave including bank holidays (although you could be entitled to more under the Agency Workers Regulations, as explained previously).
+If you work on a casual basis or very irregular hours, your holiday entitlement will probably be calculated as a percentage of your hours.
+28 days is equivalent to 12.07% hours.
 Example: Mary works 17 hours one week, 20 hours the next week, and then 15 hours for next two weeks.
-After nearly a month of working, she has built up entitlement to approximately 8 hours of paid leave (67 hours x 12.07%).
-If she usually earned £12 an hour, she would be entitled to £96 (holiday pay is calculated based on your average pay rate in the preceding 52 weeks in which some work is done, including bonuses, overtime, commission where relevant).
+After a month of working, she has built up entitlement to approximately 8 hours of paid leave (67 hours x 12.07%).